Estimating sample-specific regulatory networks: Supplemental Materials and Methods

-We downloaded JASPAR motifs (\url{http://jaspar.genereg.net/};~\cite{mathelier2013jaspar}) and then used Haystack~\cite{pinello2014analysis} to scan the entire hg19 genome for these motifs.
-Of the $205$ motifs in the JASPAR database, only $158$ had genomic hits that met our significance threshold ($p<10^{-6}$).
-We used HOMER (\url{http://homer.salk.edu/homer/ngs/index.html};~\cite{heinz2010simple}) to get the distances of these motif hits to the nearest transcriptional start site (TSS).
-We used these reported distances to parse the motif hits based on their TSS proximity, keeping only those hits within the ``promoter'' region of a gene, which we define as [$-750,+250$] around the TSS.
-We then filtered for genes for which we had DNase hypersensitivity data and RNA-seq data available.
+We downloaded JASPAR motifs (\url{http://jaspar.genereg.net/})~\cite{mathelier2013jaspar} and then used Haystack~\ref{supref_pinello2014} to scan the entire hg19 genome for these motifs.
+Of the 205 motifs in the JASPAR database, only 158 had genomic hits that met our significance threshold ($p<10^{-6}$).
+We used HOMER~\ref{supref_heinz2010} (\url{http://homer.salk.edu/homer/ngs/index.html}) to get the distances of these motif hits to the nearest transcriptional start site (TSS).
+We used these reported distances to parse the motif hits based on their TSS proximity, keeping only those hits within the ``promoter'' region of a gene, which we define as $[-750,+250]$ around the TSS.
+We then filtered for genes to include only those in the RNA-seq data (see above).
 This information was used to make a prior transcription factor to gene map that we used when running PANDA.

-To generate a gold-standard to evaluate the predicted network models, we downloaded ChIP-seq bed files assessing the localization of $39$ transcription factors which were included in our motif network and have been assayed in GM12878 by ENCODE (\url{http://genome.ucsc.edu/ENCODE/}).
-We used this location information to create a ``gold standard'' transcription factor to gene network, using HOMER (\url{http://homer.salk.edu/homer/ngs/index.html};~\cite{heinz2010simple}) to map TF peaks to the nearest gene in a process identical to our mapping of TF-motif location information, described above.